Anguilla began accepting applications for entry from visitors wishing to travel to the island on August 21, 2020.

 Turks and Caicos

-The Turks and Caicos Islands will begin welcoming travelers back on July 22.
+The Turks and Caicos Islands began welcoming travelers back on July 22.

 Travelers need a negative COVID-19 PCR test from an accredited laboratory taken within five days of travel (the travel day does not count toward that period.)
 The test result is a requirement to obtain a TCI Assured Travel Authorization to enter the country.

-Travel Insurance is also mandatory for arrivals to Turks and Caicos.
+Travel Insurance, which covers COVID-19 medical costs and full hospitalization, doctors’ visits, prescriptions and air ambulance, is also mandatory for arrivals to Turks and Caicos.

 US Virgin Islands